-The acquisition costs are annually updated by taking into account the equity changes of the associates corresponding to MLP's equity share.
+The acquisition costs are adjusted on an annual basis by the corresponding changes in equity of the associated company.
+The change in pro rata shareholders' equity is performed either according to MLP's capital share or on a disquotal basis.
 Unrealised gains and losses from transactions with associates are eliminated based on the percentage of shares held.
 The changes of the pro rata shareholders' equity are shown in the company's income statement under earnings from investments accounted for using the equity method.
 Dividends received reduce the carrying amount.
-For further details, please refer to \rightarrow Note 18
+For further details, please refer to \rightarrow Note 17.